Thomas Hughes-Hallett: Marshall Institute

 In 2015, Hughes-Hallet together with investment banker Sir Paul Marshall established the Marshall Institute for Philanthropy and Social Entrepreneurship at the London School of Economics, supported by a £30 million investment by Paul Marshall.
-The Institute's student body is expected to consist of people who have "reached the age of 50, a partner in an international firm, who've decided they've made their money and want to put something back."
+The institute's student body is expected to consist of people who have "reached the age of 50, a partner in an international firm, who've decided they've made their money and want to put something back."

 Accolades

-He was knighted by the Queen for services to palliative care during her 2012 Birthday Honours.
+He was knighted by Queen Elizabeth II for services to palliative care in her 2012 Birthday Honours.
 As a result, he is styled Sir Thomas Hughes-Hallett.

 In 2013, he was the recipient of the Beacon Fellowship from the UK Community Foundations.

-Anglia Ruskin University awarded Hughes-Hallett with an Honorary Doctor of Arts in 2015.
+Anglia Ruskin University awarded Hughes-Hallett an Honorary Doctor of Arts degree in 2015.

 Personal life

 He is married to Jules, Lady Hughes-Hallett, whom he met immediately after leaving Oxford and who is a former fashion editor of Vogue.

 She is the Chair of Smart Works, a non-profit organisation which gives free clothes and job interview advice to women who are unemployed.
-The couple have three children, two of whom are sons.
-They lost an infant daughter, Emily.
+The couple have four children: documentary filmmaker Grace Hughes-Hallett and two sons, and a daughter who died in infancy, Emily.